-A paper drawn from the EDHECinfra/LTIIA Research Chair explores systematic drivers of prices in unlisted infrastructure equity and finds robust factor effects as well as a historic shift upwards in the pricing regime nlisted infrastructure prices have increased considerably over the past decade.
+A paper drawn from the EDHECinfra/LTIIA Research Chair explores systematic drivers of prices in unlisted infrastructure equity and finds robust factor effects as well as a historic shift upwards in the pricing regime.

+Unlisted infrastructure prices have increased considerably over the past decade.
 Was it a bubble or a normal phenomenon?
 How much do fundamental economic mechanisms explain the evolution of prices?
-As figure 1 shows, revenues and profits can be volatile in infrastructure companies and the case of merchant infrastructure correlates significantly with the business cycle.
+As Figure 3.1 shows, revenues and profits can be volatile in infrastructure companies and the case of merchant infrastructure correlates significantly with the business cycle.

-In a new paper - Which factors explain unlisted infrastructure asset prices?
-Evidence from 15 years of secondary market data - we show that systematic risk factors can largely explain the evolution of average prices but also that valuations have shifted to a higher level.
+In a new paper (Which Factors Explain Unlisted Infrastructure Asset Prices?
+Evidence from 15 years of secondary market data), we show that systematic risk factors can largely explain the evolution of average prices but also that valuations have shifted to a higher level.
 We show that unlisted infrastructure equity prices do not exist in a vacuum but are driven by factors that can be found across asset classes.